 Four Steps to Sound Financial Planning

-According to a 2017 Employee Benefit Research Institute study, only 41 percent of U.S. workers have tried to determine how much they will need to save for a comfortable retirement.
+According to a recent Employee Benefit Research Institute study, only 41 percent of U.S. workers have tried to determine how much they will need to save for a comfortable retirement.
 You can put yourself among those 41 percent and get started on your financial plan with these four easy steps.

 Establish a Relationship with a Financial Planner